-- If the disc is poor in quality, dirty or damaged, writing or rewriting errors may occur.
-Be careful to check the disc for dirt or damage before you use it. - The actual number of rewrites to CD-RW or DVD-RW/-RAM is affected by the quality of the disc and the way it is used. - There are two types of DVD discs: authoring and general use discs.
+- ♦ If the disc is poor in quality, dirty or damaged, writing or rewriting errors may occur.
+Be careful to check the disc for dirt or damage before you use it. - ◆ The actual number of rewrites to CD-RW, DVD-RW, DVD+RW or DVD-RAM is affected by the quality of the disc and the way it is used. - There are two types of DVD-R discs: authoring and general use discs.
 Do not use authoring discs.
-Only general use discs can be written to by a computer drive. - You can use DVD-RAM discs that can be removed from a cartridge and DVDRAM discs designed without a cartridge.
-You cannot use a disc with a 2.6 GH single-sided capacity or 5.2 GB double-sided capacity. - Other DVD-ROM drives for computers or other DVD players may not be able to read DVD-R/-RW discs.

-- You cannot partially delete any data written to a DVD-RW disc. - Data written to a CD-R/DVD-R disc cannot be deleted either in whole or in part. - Data deleted (Erase) from a CD-RW and DVD-RW/-RAM disc cannot be recovered.
+Only general use discs can be written to by a computer drive. - You can use DVD-RAM discs that can be removed from a cartridge and DVD-RAM discs designed without a cartridge.
+You cannot use a disc with a 4.7 GB single-sided capacity or 9.4 GB double-sided capacity. - Other DVD-ROM drives for computers or other DVD players may not be able to read DVD-R/-RW or DVD+R/+RW discs. - Data written to a CD-R/DVD-R/DVD+R disc cannot be deleted either in whole or in part. - Data deleted (erased) from a CD-RW and DVD-RW, DVD+RW and DVD-RAM disc cannot be recovered.
 Check the content of the disc carefully before you delete it.
-If multiple drives that can be written to are connected, be careful not to delete data from the wrong drive. - In writing to a DVD-R/-RW disc, some disc space is required for file management, so you may not be able to write the full capacity of the disc. - Since the disc is based on the DVD standard, it will be filled with dummy data if the written data is less than about 1 GB.
-Even if you write only a small amount of data, it might take time to fill in the dummy data. - DVD-RAM formatted by FAT32 cannot be read in Windows 2000 without DVD-RAM Driver Software.
+If multiple drives that can write data to discs are connected, be careful not to delete data from the wrong drive. - ◆ In writing to a DVD-R/-RW, DVD+R/+RW or DVD-RAM disc, some disc space is required for file management, so you may not be able to write the full apacity of the disc. - ♦ Since the disc is based on the DVD standard, it might be filled with dummy data if the written data is less than about 1 GB.
+Even if you write only a small mount of data, it might take time to fill in the dummy data. - ◆ DVD-RAM formatted by FAT32 cannot be read in Windows 2000 without DVD-RAM Driver Software. - When multiple drives that can write data to discs are connected, be careful not to write to the wrong drive.